tal-amir/sparse-approximation-gsm/README.md

 Requirements
 ------------
+**Matlab**
+This program supports Matlab 2018b and onward, but may also work on earlier versions.

+For residual power p=2, no further software is required.
+For p=1, the _Mosek_ optimization solver is required.
+The code that compares our method with other methods also requires the _YALMIP_ modeling toolbox.

 **Mosek**
-This program requires the _Mosek_ optimization solver.
 https://www.mosek.com/downloads/

 Mosek requires a _user licence_.
 A personal academic licence can be requested [here](https://www.mosek.com/license/request/personal-academic/),